VectorSpaceLover/node-selenium/README.md

 1. Once you have all the required prerequisites ready, create your project folder:

+but now you can run "npm install", because i have made everything. you can run "npm install".

+If you make your project newly, you have to run following command.

 ```
 mkdir node-selenium
 cd node-selenium
 npm init
 npm install selenium-webdriver
+npm install chrome-
 ```

 2. When project directory is setup, you will need to install one of the WebDrivers from the [Prerequisites](#prerequisites) section.